 - Source Sheets - Select the sheets which have the data you need for your report.

-- Columns to Display - From the source sheets, select columns you want to add to your report.
+- Columns Displayed - From the source sheets, select columns you want to add to your report.

-- Group - Categories help you easily access the information you need.
+- Group - Organizes your data into categories which help you easily access the information you need.

-- Summarize - Define key metrics to help you make informed decisions.
+- Summarize - Summarize your information by defining key metrics to help you make informed decisions.

-- Sort - Arrange the information in a particular order.
+- Sort - Arrange the information in a particular order: Oldest to Newest or Newest to Oldest.

 Working with source sheets in reports